Home Listening-Prayer.com > Curses > Defining a Shame Curse

 A father (my father) had little time for children.
 He was such an intellectual and 'thinking' was held in such esteem that he did not esteem his children.
 Children couldn't think, so, in his mind, they are not worth his attention.

 My dad also used to yell at me: "THINK, you stupid cluck!"
 His voice, his disdain, sent a shame message in my emotional brain.
 Such verbal abuse - name calling - by parents, peers or siblings deepens the shame message; strengthens the shame curse.
+When a client says: "Father would never really listen or take notice of me," that, too, can act like a shame curse.

 How does one live out the feeling of not being good enough?
 At school this belief or lack of belief in oneself can keep one down.
 You under perform.
 Then, because you don't do well, you become afraid to try to build a life that is positive and happy.